wildminder/rexuiz/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-*   The original developers of Nexuiz Classic at AlienTrap.
-*   The original developer is https://github.com/kasymovga/rexuiz
+*   The original developer of this project is https://github.com/kasymovga/rexuiz

 <p align="right">(<a href="#readme-top">back to top</a>)</p>